We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Ethiopia flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the afternoon will likely mean higher prices.
+Ethiopia flights can be made cheaper if you choose a flight in the morning.
+Booking a flight at midday will likely mean higher prices.

 Ethiopia is one of the newest tourist destinations in Africa, only considered a holiday destination since the end of the war in 2001.
 But the ancient country has a history and landscape that will impress any traveller from the moment they step off the flight to Ethiopia.